-The FreeFile function in VBA (Visual Basic for Applications) is used to provide a file number that is not currently being used by any other open file.
+The `FreeFile` function in VBA (Visual Basic for Applications) is used to provide a file number that is not currently being used by any other open file.
 This function helps in managing file IO operations, ensuring that you don’t accidentally overwrite existing file streams.

-Here’s a step-by-step guide
+Here’s a step-by-step guide on how to use the `FreeFile` function:

-- Declare File Number Variable: Before you open a file, you need to first obtain a free file number using FreeFile.
+Before you open a file, you need to first obtain a free file number using `FreeFile`.

-- Perform File Operations: Once the file is open, read from or write to the file as needed.
+Once the file is open, read from or write to the file as needed.

-- Close the File: After finishing file operations, always close the file to free up system resources.
+After finishing file operations, always close the file to free up system resources.

 Sub WriteToFile()